MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L01_Implement_and_manage_AVD_profiles_ADDS.md

    }
    ```

-   > **Note**: Before you test the FSLogix-based profile functionality, you need to remove the locally cached profile of the **ADATUM\\aduser1** account you will be using for testing from the Windows Virtual Desktop session hosts you used in the previous lab.
+   > **Note**: Before you test the FSLogix-based profile functionality, you need to remove the locally cached profile of the **ADATUM\\aduser1** account you will be using for testing from the Azure Virtual Desktop session hosts you used in the previous lab.

 1. Within the Remote Desktop session to **az140-21-p1-0**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to remove the locally cached profile of the **ADATUM\\aduser1** account on both Azure VMs serving as session hosts: